 –The Quran?
 Nope.
 The god of the Quran does not love sinners.
 It states that over and over again.

 The idea that God is a loving, merciful, forgiving God comes from the Bible.
 It is the Bible alone, amongst these books, that presents God as gracious, loving, merciful and forgiving of sinners.
 A lot of people have gotten their idea that God is loving from the very same book that teaches us about Hell!

-They take what they like from the Bible and leave out the other stuff.
-Well, that's unwise.
+They take what they like from the Bible and reject all the other stuff.
+Well, that's unwise!
 The same divinely inspired book that reveals to us that God is loving also assures us that God is holy, pure, moral, just, that He hates sin, and that unrepentant, unforgiven sinners will be judged, condemned, and cast away from His presence forever in Hell.

 Well, the skeptic raises a second objection…

 Many people who believe in Hell’s existence and who even believe others may be going there, have been deceived into thinking God will not send them there.

 Why?
 "Well," the person says, "I'm a good person."
 That is the number one reason why people think they will not end up in Hell (“I’m a good person”).
 Maybe you’ve thought that to be the case with yourself.
 But, according to the Bible no one is good enough to go to Heaven on his own.
 The Bible says...

 "All we like sheep have gone astray; we have turned, every one, to his own way."